espressif/esp-at/docs/en/AT_Command_Set/index.rst

        - Bluetooth LE SMP pairing completed
      * - +BLUFIDATA:<len>,<data>
        - The ESP device received customized data from the phone over BluFi

+  .. only:: esp32c3

+    If third-party cloud commands are used, ESP-AT will report cloud important state changes or messages in the system.

+    .. list-table:: ESP-AT Message Report for Third-Party Cloud
+      :header-rows: 1
+      :widths: 60 60

+      * - ESP-AT Message Report
+        - Description
+      * - RainMaker AT Messages
+        - Please refer to :ref:`ESP-AT RainMaker Message Reports (active) <rm-at-messages>`